EAR TRAINING AND PERFECT PITCH

 Chinese: the first clear correlation between language and genetic variation.

 Perfect Pitch in Tone Language Speakers Carries Over to Music: Potential for Acquiring the Coveted Musical Ability May be Universal at Birth Our new results follow up on a 1999 study, in which some of us made a startling discovery while exploring the realm of language rather than music.
 The 1999 study tested native speakers of two tone languages, Mandarin and Vietnamese.
 In tone languages, words get their meaning in part from the pitches in which the vowels are pronounced.
 (In Mandarin, for example, the word "ma" means "mother" when spoken in the first tone, "hemp" in the second tone, "horse" in the third tone and a reproach in the fourth tone.)
-The study found that Mandarin and Vietnamese speakers displayed a remarkably precise and stable form of absolute pitch in reciting lists of words 1, 2.
+The study found that Mandarin and Vietnamese speakers displayed a remarkably precise and stable form of absolute pitch in reciting lists of words.
 Based on these findings, we proposed that absolute pitch originated in human history as a feature of speech.
-We further proposed that tone language speakers naturally acquire this feature in the first year of life, during the period in which infants acquire other features of their native language 3, 4.
+We further proposed that tone language speakers naturally acquire this feature in the first year of life, during the period in which infants acquire other features of their native language .
 On this line of reasoning, absolute pitch for music might then be acquired by tone language speakers in the same way as they would acquire the pitches of a second tone language.
-We might therefore expect to find a much higher prevalence of absolute pitch for music among tone language speakers than among speakers of nontone languages such as English5.
+We might therefore expect to find a much higher prevalence of absolute pitch for music among tone language speakers than among speakers of nontone languages such as English.

 Listen to the Pitch change when teaching a word.
 It goes high at the end of the sentence and the other person trys to match that pitch.

-Perfect Pitch, Ear training, Absolute Pitch, Testing for Pitch, and Absolute Time
+Ear training, Absolute Pitch, Testing for Pitch,

-- Resonation communicates the message they "hear".
 All languages use intonation to express emphasis, emotion, or other such nuances, but not every language uses tone to distinguish meaning outright.
 When this occurs, tones are equally important and essential as phonemes (discrete sounds, for example, /t/, or /d/), and they are referred to as tonemes.
 Languages that make use of tonemes are called tonal languages.
 The majority of languages in the world are tonal languages.

 The tone deaf have poor spatial skills; trained musicians good ones.

 The way that people talk about 'high' and 'low' notes makes it sound as though musical pitch has something to do with physical location.
 Now it seems there may be a reason for this: the same bit of our brain could control both our understanding of pitch and spatial orientation.
+The result comes from a study of tone-deaf people also known as 'amusics' which shows that they have poorer spatial skills than those who have no problem distinguishing between two musical notes.

 Amusics are unable to tell whether a particular musical note is higher or lower than another.
 The condition has puzzled neuroscientists, because the way in which the brains of amusics process auditory information seems to be no different from normal.